 Mandarin follows the SVO (Subject-Verb-Object-) grammar structure just like English so a sentence such as:我喝牛奶

 Korean sentence structure follows an SVO (Subject-Object-Verb) pattern which makes it a bit more difficult and counter-intuitive for native English speakers to learn.
 The same sentence in Korean would read:저는 우유를 마셔요

 As you can see, the verb “to drink” comes at the end of the sentence.
 This tends to lead to a lot of mental gymnastics when it comes to getting to the point of naturally speaking and even thinking in Korean compared to Chinese.

 One benefit of learning Korean first for English speakers however is the sheer amount of loanwords that have migrated over to Korean from English.
 Vocabulary words such as:

 All come from English as well as countless others.
 Chances are if you forget or don’t know a word in Korean, you can often just “Koreanify” your pronunciation of the English word to get your meaning across.

 Chinese on the other hand however uses relatively few English loanwords and so if you don’t know a vocabulary word, you might be backed into a corner.

 Learning Chinese first on the other hand is beneficial to learning Korean for the same reason.
 Since so many loanwords come from Chinese as well, you can apply the same methods to get your meaning understood in Korean.

 No matter which language you learn, there is never a bad reason to learn a language.
 And while it may not be easy, studying Korean and Chinese is the first step down an incredible journey that will lead you to places far and beyond.

-If learning about East-Asian languages is something which interests you, you might also be like to learn about the differences and similarities between Chinese and Japanese as well as those between Korean and Japanese.
+If learning about East-Asian languages is something that interests you, you might also like to learn about the differences and similarities between Chinese and Japanese as well as those between Korean and Japanese.